Roger Milla: 1994 World Cup

 Milla returned to the 1994 FIFA World Cup at the age of 42, being the oldest player ever to appear in a World Cup until the 2014 tournament when Colombia's Faryd Mondragón entered in a group stage match versus Japan when 43 years and 3 days old.
 Mondragon's record in turn was beaten by Essam El Hadary in 2018.
 Cameroon were knocked out in the group stages; however, Milla scored a goal against Russia, setting a record as the oldest goalscorer in a World Cup tournament, breaking the record he had set in 1990.
 His final international appearance came in a friendly against South Africa in December 1994.

+Style of play

+Primarily a centre-forward, Milla was known for his combination of physical strength, technique, dribbling ability and direct running.
+He was particularly effective at carrying the ball towards goal, while his close control and ability to beat defenders made him a dangerous attacking presence.
+During his time at Montpellier, he became popular with supporters for his skilful dribbling and powerful attacking runs.

+As he grew older and lost some of his pace, Milla increasingly relied on his positioning, experience and anticipation to remain effective.
+Former Cameroon teammate Rigobert Song recalled that Milla did not need to cover large distances to influence matches because of his exceptional positional sense, while his experience and maturity enabled him to make decisive contributions.
+His awareness was also evident at the 1990 FIFA World Cup, when he anticipated René Higuita's tendency to dribble outside his penalty area and dispossessed the Colombian goalkeeper before scoring in Cameroon's round-of-16 victory.
+Even late in his career, his technique, strength and intelligent movement allowed him to remain a potent goalscoring threat.

 Post-playing career

 He is now an itinerant ambassador for African causes.
 He also works as a volunteer for various groups including the World Wide Fund for Nature.
 He also opened two companies for recycling plastic into paving slabs.
 In 2004, he was named to the FIFA 100, a list of the 125 greatest living footballers selected by Pelé in conjunction with FIFA's centenary celebrations.

 He coached Montpellier from 2001 to 2007.
 He also went onto serve as the manager of the Tonnerre for a tenure of four years between 2007 and 2011.